ProgrammesScholarshipBlogDiagnostic TestApplyStudent Login

 Continue Your Preparation

-These five sets are designed to introduce you to the core question types in CLAT Logical Reasoning.
-For comprehensive practice with 40+ additional sets, timed drills, and detailed explanations reviewed by faculty, explore our full programme and resources below.
+These ten sets are designed to give you thorough coverage of the core question types in CLAT Logical Reasoning.
+For comprehensive practice with additional sets, timed drills, and detailed explanations reviewed by faculty, explore our full programme and resources below.

 - CLAT legal reasoning practice questions- Take a full-length CLAT mock test- CLAT 2027 complete syllabus- View Ratio coaching programmes